MoitreyeeHazarika/oml/oml-restapi-services/omls-auth-account/omls-auth-account.md

    This completes the task of authenticating your OML user account with your Autonomous AI Database instance to use OML Services.

-## Task 2: Get the `oml-cloud-service-location-url` to Obtain Your REST Authentication Token
+## Task 2: Obtain Your REST Authentication Token

 You can obtain this URL information from **Oracle Machine Learning RESTful services** on the Database Actions page.
 To access **Database actions** and obtain the url: